maciejhirsz/logos/book/src/unicode-support.md

 before.

 ## Matching bytes rather than Unicode codepoints
-If you want to ignore unicode altogether and match ascii, raw bytes, or whatever esoteric character encoding you want, you can compile your regular expressions with unicode mode off.
+If you want to ignore unicode altogether and match ASCII, raw bytes, or whatever esoteric character encoding you want, you can compile your regular expressions with unicode mode off.
 This can be done by either removing the unicode flag manually with `(?-u)` in your regular expression, or if you supply